Heritage Tours

 We know that some seasons and longer itineraries are harder to pack for.
 Just try your best.
 Our guides will never judge and are experts in helping families manage their multiple pieces of luggage.

-China airline luggage requirements: Most China airlines won’t let you carry on a bag that is more than 11 lbs (5 kg) so we check all of our larger items.
+China airline luggage requirements: Most China airlines won’t let you carry on a bag that is more than 11 lbs (5 kg) so be prepared to check all of your larger items.
 For checked bags, China’s weight limit is 44 lbs.

 Money